floooh/oryol/doc/GfxResourceTour.md

 * the shader stage and bind slot this texture block will be bound to
 * up to 16 previously created texture objects set in the 'texture-bind-slots'

-At creation time, the texture-layouts in the provided shader objects will be used to check whether the provided textures are type-compatible (for instance, if a 2D texture is assigned to a texture-slot which expects a cube-texture, the texture-block creation will fail).
+At creation time, the texture-layouts in the provided shader object will be used to check whether the provided textures are type-compatible (for instance, if a 2D texture is assigned to a texture-slot which expects a cube-texture, the texture-block creation will fail).